CillianReilly/paradise/README.md

 # paradise
-* Interactive:		./paradisectl.sh
+* Interactive:		$PHOME/paradisectl.sh
-* Non-interactive:	./paradisectl.sh start
+* Non-interactive:	$PHOME/paradisectl.sh start

-Specify [PQ]HOME in your .bashrc or equivalent
+Specify PHOME in your .bashrc or equivalent

 ##### run.q parameters
 * cli - specify if kdb+ is ran in foreground or background.
 Default 0